Analysis | How the Senate parliamentarian could make or break Democrats’ spending bill

-As senators try to bend the rules to the max to pass legislation, a little-known staffer in the Senate, the Senate parliamentarian, will soon have one of the most pressure-filled jobs in Washington.
+As senators try to bend the rules to the max to pass legislation, a little-known staffer in the Senate, the parliamentarian, will soon have one of the most pressure-filled jobs in Washington.
 Not that she will bow to any partisan pressure.
 Here’s who she is and what role she will play.

 What is a Senate parliamentarian?